Living with a stoma after treatment for vaginal cancer

 Anti odour products

-Some products can help to mask the smell from a colostomy.
+Some products can help to mask the smell from a colostomy or ileostomy.
 They are often liquids, and you use a few drops each time you change your bag.
 You may not need to use these, but some people have difficulty finding the perfect fit for their colostomy bag and these products can help.
 You can ask your stoma nurse or the Colostomy Association to suggest products for you.

 Rectal discharge